National Excellence Program (NEP)

 3) enhance volleyball skills to match and exceed those of other top nations

-Nationally identified athletes would be committed for the duration of the program and would not participate in other club or school-based programs during the program (Sept-Dec).
+Nationally identified high school athletes/per centre would be committed for the duration of the program and would not participate in other club or school-based programs during the program (Sept-Dec).
 This program is designed for athletes who have chosen volleyball as their primary athletic pursuit.
 Student-athletes may be exposed to other sports during the year as a means to support their volleyball development.
 Athletes will return to their home school in January, and encouraged to participate in their local club to further their development and regain family/social bonds.

 The program would integrate online and/or classroom learning to support excellence in academics while managing a high-performance training load.
 Students graduating from the program can expect to improve their opportunities to excel in a post-secondary program.